Ayu-0/sddm-hyprenv-theme/README.md

 ```
 sudo cp /usr/share/sddm/themes/sddm-hyprenv-theme/Themes/leaves.conf /usr/share/sddm/themes/sddm-hyprenv-theme/theme.conf
 ```
-* Here leaves.conf is theme name, just changed that, to that you want to with
+* Here leaves.conf is theme name, just changed that to the theme you want to have

 ## Previewing a theme